Clinical Supervision, EMDR Consultation, and Clinical Business Consultation

 Along the way, I have also done the deep inner work required to work with my own anxiety and PTSD using a variety of tools such as individual EMDR therapy, trauma-informed body work, and group coaching support.
 In fact, I’m still active in therapy and group work for my personal development.

-I know, without of doubt, each of these investments of time and money has allowed me to heal and slowly refine and gain clarity around my life purpose and passions.
+I know, without a shadow of doubt, each of these investments of time and money has allowed me to heal and slowly refine and gain clarity around my life purpose and passions.
 It would be my honor to support you in doing the same as you start you amazing career as as therapist!